 Rivette wisely gives us one character we can hang on to, the delightfully fresh but woefully uninformed Anne.
 This extremely likeable identification figure wants to help people and wishes no harm to anybody.
-Her only personal interest is a growing crush on Gérard, who seems to be directing her interest into helping with his play.
+Her only personal interest is a growing crush on Gérard, who redirects her interest into helping with his play.

 In his featurette comments on the disc, critic Richard Neupert details Rivette’s narrative play with mystery and contradictions.
-Poor Anne cannot establish a single fact.
+Poor Anne cannot nail down a single fact.
 One moment Philip is nervously telling her that everybody is doomed, and a minute later he tells her to forget what he said, that it’s not important.
 Various people including Anne’s own brother allude to ‘larger powers in collusion’ but refuse to divulge their exact nature.
 Is anybody honest with anybody?
 The imperious Terry is a wall of ice.
 She holds everyone in contempt save for Philip.
 He seems sincere with his fantasy that his political blacklisting is part of a bigger Mabuse-like plan.
-He seems a paranoid breakdown case, yet it is true that at least one person has died.
+He comes off as openly paranoid, yet it is true that at least one person has died.

-Anne crisscrosses Paris, responding to various calls for alarm.
+Anne crisscrosses Paris in response to various calls for alarm.
 Rivette seems to know that we’re waiting for an ‘Important Event’ event to mark the beginning of a conventional Act Two.
 But everything is insubstantial.
 Every suspicion and accusation is balanced by an opposite counter-argument.
 Nobody will show their cards even as events cause a panic.
-If Anne were Raymond Chandler’s Philip Marlowe, she’d tell everybody to go to hell and walk away.
+If Raymond Chandler’s Philip Marlowe were in Anne’s shoes, he’d walk away and tell everybody to go to hell.

-Neupert makes an excellent case relating the apparent disorganization and confusion to Jacque Rivette’s personal worldview.
-His film contradicts its own title, right up front in the title sequence — Paris does/doesn’t belong to us.
-Even Anne is inconsistent, when she lf skips out on an important school test to pursue the play and Gérard.
+Neupert makes an excellent case relating the apparent disorganization and confusion to Jacques Rivette’s personal worldview.
+Even the film’s main title contradicts itself — Paris does/doesn’t belong to us.
+The inconsistent Anne skips out on an important school test, to pursue the play and Gérard.
 She describes Shakespeare’s Pericles as a fascinating group of characters and scenes that refuse to cohere into a unified play, which might apply equally to Paris Belongs to Us.
 Rivette is himself ‘staging’ a film that sees reality as an interpersonal chaos that defeats efforts to make rational sense.
 Terry keeps both Philip and Gérard at a remove.
 She might easily locate the missing guitar tape, but can’t be bothered to look and isn’t willing to explain why.
 A last minute ‘explanation’ by one of the characters is anything but convincing.
 What really happened?

 For instance, are we willing to believe the ‘official story’ of the fate of Gérard, considering how happy and carefree he is when we last see him on the street?